Zeta Aquarii: Properties

-The binary was measured by William Herschel in 1779 however Christian Mayer, listed an earlier observation in his first double-star catalog in 1784 so its true discoverer is not clear.
+Orbits

 The two stars have an orbital period of about 587 years.
 The semimajor axis is 3.8 arcseconds and they have an orbital eccentricity of 0.40.
-The orbital plane is inclined by 138.2° to the line of sight.
+The orbital plane is inclined by 138.2° to the plane of the sky.

+Spectral class and stellar mass

-The brighter component, ζ Aquarii A (also called ζ2 Aquarii), is a yellow-white-hued F-type main sequence star with an apparent magnitude of +4.42.
-Its companion, ζ Aquarii B (also called ζ1 Aquarii), is a yellow-white-hued F-type subgiant with an apparent magnitude of +4.51.
-The fact that their brightness is so similar makes the pair easy to measure and resolve.
+The brighter component, ζ Aquarii A (also called ζ2 Aquarii), is a yellow-white-hued F-type main sequence star with an apparent magnitude of +4.42 and a stellar classification of F3 V. Its companion, ζ Aquarii B (also called ζ1 Aquarii), is a yellow-white-hued F-type subgiant with an apparent magnitude of +4.51 and a class of F6 IV.
+Their similar brightness makes the pair easy to measure and resolve.